-The CONFIGURE ENROLLMENT tab lets you define which of the child loans should get a transaction when a transaction is posted to the parent loan.
+The 'Configure Enrollment' tab lets you define which of the child loans should receive a funds when a transaction is posted to the parent loan.
 To enroll a loan, click the checkbox in the "Enrolled" column.
 You can also define what percentage of the parent transaction should go to each child loan.
 These percentages should add up to 100%.
-If you would like the percentages to be calculated automatically based off of the total Balance of loans enrolled, select CALCULATE PERCENTAGES.
+If you would like the percentages to be calculated automatically based on the total balance of loans enrolled, select 'Calculate Percentages'.

 Additional Setup Tools

 When setting up a parent/child link between loans, this feature is also included in the Roll Schedule tool.
 In both the "Full" and "Simple" setup options, a table will be displayed showing the accounts linked to the loan.

 When adding a schedule to the loan, you can click on the 'Calculate Amount' button to sum the base payment amount for the enrolled child accounts and add the summation to the "Amount" field.